vshymanskyy/node-inline-cpp/README.md

 - [ ] Use node-gyp directly, instead of invoking `node node-gyp.js`
 - [ ] Improve error handling/reporting
-- [ ] Parse/Find all finctions in the block of code, add them to exports
+- [ ] Parse/Find all functions in the block of code, add them to exports
 - [ ] Create advanced usage examples
 - [ ] Cleanup unused modules from cache periodically
 - [ ] ...

 ## Debugging

-You can enable some basic debug output by setting env. variable: `DEBUG=inline-cpp`
+You can enable debug output by setting env. variable: `DEBUG=inline-cpp`